sveltekit-i18n/lib/examples/component-scoped-csr/README.md

-# Multi-page app
+# Component-scoped app
-In this app, translations are loaded dynamically according to user navigation and `$locale` change.
+In this app includes multiple instances of `sveltekit-i18n`.

-This concept is great for most of web pages.
+This approach is good for more complex apps.